 Sadly, as the early 21st Century wore on I was struggling more and more to pay my bills, and we were forced to move in with my wife's parents.
 I took a job at a start-up.
 The promise of this job was a big payout at the end, when the software we were developing was sold to another corporation.
 The down-side was the long hours.
 We were working 10-14 hour days six days a week.
 That schedule forced me to give up on a lot of my creative endeavors for a while and even leave the writers group.

 Of course, I kept writing...
-Technical writing, web design, marketing copy, white papers, certification documentation, even ROIs for the sales team.
+Technical writing, help systems, web pages, marketing copy, white papers, certification documentation, even ROIs for the sales team.
 And, when I did have a moment, there were a couple of short stories here and there (usually written on company time).

 In the end, the big payout promised to us didn't happen.
 I was laid off and broke, but I left with a whole new set of marketable skills, and I kept pushing forward.